aig-hagen/probo2/README.md

     Name of the solver  [required]
 + *-p, --path PATH*

-    Path to solver executable  [required]
+    Path to solver executable  [required].

     Relative paths are automatically resolved.
 The executable can be a compiled binary, bash script or a python file.
 As long as the executable implements the ICCMA interface it should work.
     More information on the [ICCMA interface](http://argumentationcompetition.org/).
 + *-f, --format [apx|tgf]*